Medieval Inquisition: Episcopal inquisitions

-The common people tended to view heretics "...as an antisocial menace. ...Heresy involved not only religious division, but social upset and political strife."
+The common people tended to view heretics as "an antisocial menace.
+Heresy involved not only religious division, but social upset and political strife."
 In 1076 Pope Gregory VII excommunicated the residents of Cambrai because a mob had seized and burned a Cathar determined by the bishop to have been a heretic.
 A similar occurrence happened in 1114 during the bishops absence in Strassburg.
 In 1145 clergy at Liège managed to rescue victims from the crowd.

-The first medieval inquisition, the episcopal inquisition, was established in the year 1184 by a papal bull of Pope Lucius III entitled Ad abolendam, "For the purpose of doing away with."
+The first medieval inquisition, the episcopal inquisition, was established in the year 1184 by a papal bull of Pope Lucius III entitled Ad abolendam ("for the purpose of doing away with").
 It was a response to the growing Catharist movement in southern France.
 This inquisition was called the "episcopal" inquisition, because it was administered by a local bishop, also known in latin as episcopus.
 This inquisition obliged bishops to visit their diocese twice a year in search of heretics.

-The methods of dealing with heretics were revised gradually.
+The methods of dealing with heretics were gradually revised.
 Practices and procedures of episcopal inquisitions could vary from one diocese to another, depending on the resources available to individual bishops and their relative interest or disinterest.
 Convinced that Church teaching contained revealed truth, the first recourse of bishops was that of persuasio.
 Through discourse, debates, and preaching, they sought to present a better explanation of Church teaching.
 This approach often proved very successful.

 Legatine inquisitions

 The spread of other movements from the 12th century can be seen at least in part as a reaction to the increasing moral corruption of the clergy, which included illegal marriages and the possession of extreme wealth.
 In the Middle Ages, the Inquisition's main focus was to eradicate these new sects.
 Thus, its range of action was predominantly in Italy and France, where the Cathars and the Waldensians, the two main heretic movements of the period, were.

-Bishops always had the authority to look into alleged heretical activity, but as it wasn't always clear what constituted heresy they conferred with their colleagues and sought advice from Rome.
+Bishops always had the authority to look into alleged heretical activity, but as it was not always clear what constituted heresy they conferred with their colleagues and sought advice from Rome.
 Legates were sent out, at first as advisors, later taking a greater role in the administration.

 During the pontificate of Innocent III, papal legates were sent out to stop the spread of the Cathar and Waldensian heresies to Provence and up the Rhine into Germany.
 Procedures began to be formalized by time of Pope Gregory IX.